MikeMcC399/ts-warn-test/README.md

 ## Desired behavior

-Installing [browser-sync](https://www.npmjs.com/package/browser-sync) without any TypeScript files (*.ts, *.tsx) should not cause a warning message to appear.
+Installing [browser-sync](https://www.npmjs.com/package/browser-sync) without any TypeScript files (*.ts, *.tsx) should not cause a warning message to appear when Cypress is run.

 ## Test code to reproduce